MattGaughan2022/first_jss_project/README.md

 # Modeling a Pokedex

+Simple Kanto Pokedex, run locally by opening the index.html file from the project folder.

 ## Description

 This project leverages Ajax to access https://pokedex.org/ and their educational API webhooks to allow for a JSON file to be received by the client with a specific Pokemon's information.
 Polyfills are also used to help handle this connection and promise(s).